Scalable Video Coding in Video Conferencing: A Practical Guide

 One of SVC's biggest practical limitations in 2026 is inconsistent browser encoding support:

-• VP9 SVC encoding: Supported in Chrome.
-Partial support in Firefox.
-Not supported in Safari.
+• VP9 SVC encoding: supported in Chrome, partial support in Firefox, not supported in Safari.

-• H.264 SVC: The original SVC standard, but not implemented in any major browser's WebRTC stack.
+• H.264 SVC: the original SVC standard, but not implemented in any major browser's WebRTC stack.

-• VP8: Does not support SVC at all.
+• VP8: does not support SVC at all.

 The road ahead: AV1 SVC and AI-based quality improvement